Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Preliminaries

-Apart from the ``there exists at least one accepting path" condition for defining the complexity class ${\rm NTIME}[t(n)]$, there is another condition (i.e., there exists no computation path $\gamma$ putting the machine into an accepting state), which is the dual of the ``there exists at least one accepting path" condition.
-In what follows, we call it the ``there exists no accepting path" condition.
+In addition to the ``there exists at least one accepting path" condition used to define the complexity class ${\rm NTIME}[t(n)]$, there is a dual condition: that there exists no computation path $\gamma$ leading the machine into an accepting state.
+We call this the ``there exists no accepting path" condition.

 Let $M$ be a polynomial-time (say, $t(n)$ time-bounded) nondeterministic Turing machine over the input alphabet $\{0,1\}$.
-Then, under the ``there exists no accepting path" condition, a word $w$ is rejected by $M$ if there exists no computation path $\gamma$ putting the machine into an accepting state on input $w$ (in such a situation, we call $M$ rejects $w$).
-Clearly, $M$ will define the language $\overline{L}(M)$, which is the complement of $L(M)$ (i.e., $\overline{L}(M)=\{0,1\}^*\setminus L(M)$).
+Under the ``there exists no accepting path" condition, a word $w$ is rejected by $M$ if there exists no computation path $\gamma$ that leads the machine into an accepting state on input $w$ (in this case we say $M$ rejects $w$).
+Clearly, the machine $M$ then defines the language $\overline{L}(M)$, which is the complement of $L(M)$ (i.e., $\overline{L}(M)=\{0,1\}^*\setminus L(M)$).
 Specifically, $w\in\overline{L}(M)$ if and only if $M$ rejects $w$.